 A six-time Olympian Andrew is based near Marlborough in Wiltshire and has lived in the UK for over thirty years.
 Considered the most prolific event rider ever, London 2012 was his sixth Olympic appearance (and seventh Olympic selection) where he won team bronze and finished in individual fourth place.
 In 1992 (Barcelona) he won Olympic team silver and in 1996 (Atlanta) team bronze.
 He won team gold at the 1990 WEG and in 2010 was a member of the NZ team that won bronze at the WEG in Lexington where he also won his first individual medal – bronze with Nereo.
 In 2014 with Nereo he was a member of the NZ team at the WEG and finished in 9th place.

 In 2014 Andrew Nicholson re-wrote the Burghley history books when he won Burghley for the third successive year and on the same horse – Avebury, who is also the only horse to ever win back-to-back Burghley.
 In 2015 the combination also added a hat-trick of wins at Barbury Castle to their CV.
-A month later in August (2015), whilst competing at Gatcombe, Andrew suffered a fall at the final fence after which he was found to have sustained a serious neck injury and was lucky not to have been paralysed.
+A month later in August (2015), whilst competing at Gatcombe, Andrew suffered a fall at the final fence after which he was found to have sustained a serious neck injury.
 He spent eight hours in surgery but recuperated and recovered well; he was back in the saddle in December and began competing again in April 2016 and in June won the CCI3* at Bramham (Jet Set) and in August claimed his fourth consecutive CIC3* victory at Barbury Castle (Nereo) and in September was second at Burghley (Nereo) and at the end of the season was number two in the BE rider ranking.

 The third of six children Andrew was brought up on a dairy farm in Kihikihi, North Island.
 After school Andrew joined his brother who was retraining racehorses and rode for local racehorse trainers.
 He came to England in 1980 aged 19 and his first job was grooming for Mark Todd and Southern Comfort at Badminton (who then won).
 Within four-years Andrew had two Badminton horses and was selected for the NZ team at the 1984 Olympic Games.